-In summary, our results clearly show that our amortised analysis technique is capable of inferring good bounds for real-time applications.
-The bounds obtained by our prototype implementation for realistic embedded systems control applications, such as the ball-and-beam and inverted pendulum controllers, show a general over-prediction by about one-third over the maximum runtimes that we have observed for a range of data inputs.
+In summary, our results clearly show that our amortised analysis technique is capable of inferring good WCET bounds for real-time applications.
+The bounds obtained by our prototype implementation for realistic embedded systems control applications, such as the ball-and-beam and inverted pendulum controllers, show a general overprediction by about one-third over the maximum runtimes that we have observed for a range of data inputs.
 We deem this to be an acceptable margin for automatically-generated and formally-guaranteed WCET bounds.
+Furthermore, our analysis can provide information on unused values, going beyond a standard WCET analysis.